HARP And FHA Streamline Refinance Mortgage Guidelines

 - The Home Affordable Refinance Program now makes homeowners who have underwater mortgages that are owned and/or serviced by Freddie Mac and/or Fannie Mae possible to do a refinance with no appraisal, no income doc streamline conventional refinance

-- Main purpose to refinance underwater home loans is to save money by taking advantage of lower interest rates, thus, reducing their monthly mortgage payment
+The main purpose to refinance underwater home loans is to save money by taking advantage of lower interest rates, thus, reducing their monthly mortgage payment.

 HARP And FHA Streamline: FHA Streamline Refinance Loans